tetratelabs/istio-0to60/docs/dashboards.md

 istioctl dashboard zipkin
 ```

-The zipkin dashboard displays.
+The Zipkin dashboard displays.

 - Click on the red '+' button and select _serviceName_.
 - Select the service named `web-frontend.default` and click on the _Run Query_ button (lightblue) to the right.

 A number of query results will display.
 Each row is expandable and will display more detail in terms of the services participating in that particular trace.

-Click the _Show_ button to the right of one of the traces.
+- Click the _Show_ button to the right of one of the traces having four (4) spans.

 The resulting view shows spans that are part of the trace, and more importantly how much time was spent within each span.
 Such information can help diagnose slow requests and pin-point where the latency lies.

 Distributed tracing also helps us make sense of the flow of requests in a microservice architecture.